-- Business franchising: The franchisee is given full access to the business plan and the name of the brand, in exchange for a fee.
-Both parties sign a franchise agreement in terms of agreement length, costs and fees, usage rights and training programs.
+- Business franchising: The franchisee is given full access to the business plan and the name of the brand in exchange for a fee.
+Both parties sign a franchise agreement in terms of agreement duration, costs and fees, usage rights and training programmes.

 - Product franchising: The franchisor has the right to own a brand, trademark or product.
-The franchisor sells the licenses of their franchisees to use the brand trademark for business purposes.
+The franchisor sells the licences of their franchisees to use the brand trademark for business purposes.

 - International franchising: The franchisor aims to expand their business beyond local borders, reaching customers worldwide.

 The franchisor is the owner of the existing brand trademark and is responsible for: developing the business plan, preparing marketing materials and offering training courses for franchisees.
 The franchisor establishes the terms and conditions in the franchise agreement.

 The franchisee is licenced by the franchisor to run a unit of the franchise brand for a specific time period.
 Owning a licence allows the franchisee to gain access to the intellectual property of a business and contribute to its growth and expansion.
 The licence is valid for a set period of time, and once expired, it needs to be renewed.

 What are the benefits and drawbacks of franchising?

 It really depends on whether you are on the giving or receiving end.

 - You are the business owner of the intellectual property and have the right to set the terms and conditions to the franchisee.
 The franchisee can either accept, withdraw or ask for further negotiation for the needs of both parties to be met.